 American University: Blue Light Emergency Phone Initiative

-American University (AU or American) is a private, Methodist, liberal arts, and research university in Washington, D.C.
+American University (AU) is a private, liberal art, and research university in Washington, D.C.

 American University, Washington, D.C.